 Whilst these numbers are for example purposes only, this example shows how in the first year you would be able to claim $35,132 in depreciation compared to $21,818.

 It's crucial to note that cost segregation can only be performed once on any investment property that you own.
-You should also bear in mind that this does mean you will receive a lower depreciation deduction in the later years of owning the property.
+You should also bear in mind that this means you will receive a lower depreciation deduction in the later years of owning the property.
 Plus, all depreciation claimed will be liable for depreciation recapture when you sell the property.

 Misconception 1: "Cost segregation is not available for residential real estate."
 This assertion is incorrect.
 Cost segregation is applicable to all investment properties, regardless of whether they are utilized for commercial or residential purposes.